JeanLeK/sequence-rnn-py/README.md

 - **sentence length**: *the length of each data stream, which is also the limit at which the gradients can propagate backwards in time.
 For example, if seq_length is 20, then the gradient signal will never backpropagate more than 20 time steps, and the model might not find dependencies longer than this length in number of characters.* This is actually the limitation of the model's long term memory. *Thus, if you have a very difficult dataset where there are a lot of long-term dependencies, you will want to increase this setting.*

+- **offset during sampling**: offset is the start index when sampling the X_train and y_train from original sequence.

 - **overall data size** (#hidden layer and size -> #parameters):
  - #layers: the number of layers, [here](https://github.com/karpathy/char-rnn) suggests that always use num_layers of either 2 or 3.
  - layer size: the number of units per layer.